oussemamansouri/oussemamansouri/README.md

 - [Email](mailto:oussama.mansouri@issatm.ucar.tn)

 ### 🌟 About Me
-With a strong foundation in both front-end and back-end development, I enjoy creating seamless user experiences and efficient server-side logic.
+With a strong foundation in both front-end and back-end development, I enjoy creating seamless user experiences and efficient server-side and client-side logic.
 I am always eager to learn new technologies and take on challenging projects.

 Feel free to check out my repositories and get in touch if you have any questions or collaboration ideas!